 Do You Like What You See?

 With renovations it’s vital you don’t think in a practical way only.
-It has been proven that visual stimulations such as colours can affect mood.
+It has been proven that visual stimulations such as colors can affect mood.
 You may also have a natural inclination to certain hues more than others.
 So, make sure you incorporate them in your design.

 Here it’s important to ask all family members for their input.
-Your partner may have different ideas to what can be described as ‘pretty’.
+Your partner may have different ideas about what can be described as ‘pretty’.
 Add different family members’ input to different rooms so everyone’s preferences are taken into account.